Ordering nuclear surplus from Russia and custom crystals from China to perform gamma-ray spectroscopy at home

 The other type presses a plunger against a piezo crystal that generates the necessary voltage:

-We go with the Thermo EPD Mk2.3:
+I went with the Thermo EPD Mk2.3:

-That covers general-purpose dose-measuring, but there’s a special-purpose instrument in this category which may come in handy if (when) we play with X-rays: an X-ray exposure-rate meter.
+That covers general-purpose dose-measuring, but there’s a special-purpose instrument in this category which may come in handy if (when) I play with X-rays: an X-ray exposure-rate meter.
 The Nuclear Associates RAD-CHECK Plus Model 06-526 is a special-purpose instrument containing an ionization chamber (with optional external chamber), calibrated for the range of typical diagnostic X-ray beams (30kVp-150kVp).

 It can measure X-ray dosages from 0.001-1.999R, and exposure rates of 0.01-19.99R/min.